Robust certification of quantum instruments through a sequential communication game: Quantum advantage and robust certification of instruments

-In Table~\ref{noise_comparison}, we present a comparison of the gap between the upper and lower bounds, estimated from the observed figures of merit in our communication game with restricted collaboration between the receivers and the protocol without such collaboration~\cite{Mohan_STI19}, for three different sets of noise levels.
+In Table~\ref{noise_comparison}, we present a comparison of the gap between the upper and lower bounds, estimated from the observed figures of merit in our proposed communication game and the protocol without such collaboration~\cite{Mohan_STI19}, for three different sets of noise levels.
 The gap between the bounds over the entire range of allowed observed success probabilities for the visibility set $(p_1 = 0.95, p_2 = 0.9, p_3 = 0.95)$ for the first set of noise levels is illustrated in Fig.~\ref{Plot1}.
 The results for the other two noisy scenarios are extracted from Fig.~\ref{Comp_graphs_APP} in Appendix~\ref{ule}.
-It can be seen that the protocol for self-testing the sharpness parameter based on restricted collaboration proposed by us is more robust compared to the one in Ref.~\cite{Mohan_STI19} for a range of parameter values.
+It can be seen that the protocol for self-testing the sharpness parameter based on our scheme is more robust compared to the one in Ref.~\cite{Mohan_STI19} for a range of parameter values.